 - 8.1.
-Section 366A of the Education (General Provisions) Act 2006 states that if a staff member reasonably suspects in the course of their employment at the school, that any of the following is likely to be sexually abused by another person: - a) a student under 18 years attending the school; - b) a pre-kindergarten or kindergarten aged child registered in a pre-kindergarten or kindergarten learning program at school; - c) a person with a disability who: - i. under section 420(2) of the Education (General Provisions) Act 2006 is being provided with special education at the school; and - ii. is not enrolled in the preparatory year at school.
+Section 366A of the Education (General Provisions) Act 2006 states that if a staff member reasonably suspects in the course of their employment at the school, that any of the following is likely to be sexually abused by another person: - a) a student under 18 years attending the school; - b) kindergarten aged child registered in a kindergarten learning program at school; - c) a person with a disability who: - i. under section 420(2) of the Education (General Provisions) Act 2006 is being provided with special education at the school; and - ii. is not enrolled in the preparatory year at school.

-then the staff person must give a written report about the suspicion, to the Principal or a director of the school's governing body immediately.

-The school's principal or the director must immediately give a copy of the report to a police officer.
+The staff members (first person) must give a written report about the suspicion, to the school's Principal or a director of the school's governing body immediately.
+The school's Principal or a director of the governing body must immediately give a copy of a report given to the Principal or director to a police officer.